 11, 500, a broad range of baccalaureate and master’s degree programs, as well a select doctoral degrees are offered.
 The Department of Occupational Therapy is housed in the College of Health and Behavioral Sciences which affords interprofessional learning opportunities with other health-related departments in our college such as dietetics, health education, nursing, physical therapy, psychology, speech-language pathology, and athletic training.

-As an Occupational Therapy student at UCA, you will be instructed by highly qualified and experienced full time faculty, 80% of whom hold earned doctoral degrees.
-On average, each faculty member also has more than 20 years of practice experience, and continues to be an actively engaged provider of occupational therapy services.
-Faculty members are also active in research, studying in topic areas such as: occupational therapy in secondary education transition planning, obesity among minority women, aging in place, effective pedagogical methods in occupational therapy education, and the use of authentic occupation in therapy environments.
+Students in the Occupational Therapy Program are instructed by highly qualified and experienced full time faculty, 80% of whom hold earned doctoral degrees.
+On average, each faculty member has more than 20 years of practice experience and continues to be an actively engaged provider of occupational therapy services.
+Faculty members are also active in research, studying in topic areas such as: secondary education transition planning, approaches to neurological problems, obesity, fall prevention, ergonomics, use of occupation, and effective pedagogical methods.
 Moreover, they are recognized for their leadership contributions to the profession.
-Three current faculty are named on the Roster of Fellows of the American Occupational Therapy Association (AOTA); faculty have also held national offices in the AOTA Commission on Education, the Roster of Accreditation Evaluators, the Professional Program Directors Education Council, and have served on the AOTA Representative Assembly.
+Our remarkable faculty and fieldwork educators make it their priority to educate future leaders in the profession who design, advocate, market, and provide occupation-based intervention programs to improve the health and well-being of those they serve.

-I urge you to carefully review the information on this website; I am certain that you will agree that UCA has much to offer you as a future occupational therapy practitioner!
+I invite you to review the information on this website; I am certain that you will agree that the Occupational Therapy Program has much to offer you as a future occupational therapy practitioner.